topdata-software-gmbh/topdata-webservice-connector-sw6/README.md

 ```

 ## Configuration
-After installing plugin, you need to feel in API credentials to connect to TopData Webservice.
+After installing plugin, you need to fill in API credentials to connect to TopData Webservice.

 ### Webservice Credentials
 Settings - System - Plugins - TopdataConnector menu (... on the right) - Config